 - Not Calling Tippens & Zurosky!

 Tippens & Zurosky law firm has specialized in all kinds of automobile accidents in Charlotte, North Carolina, and South Carolina for over twenty years.
 We are in the business of helping people injured in automobile accidents, and our job is to make sure that if you are in an automobile accident that your rights are protected.
 We can refer you to medical professionals, collect your medical evidence, and most importantly negotiate with the insurance company on your behalf to ensure that you get the maximum settlement that the evidence in your case allows.
 We can help you make sure you are adequately compensated for your medical expenses, pain and suffering, scarring, loss of wages, future lost income, and permanent injuries and loss of enjoyment of life.
 Let us help you deal with the unexpected, and get your life back on track.
-Call us toll free at (877) 372-3580, or 704-343-0018, to schedule a consultation so that we may assist you.
+Call us at 704-343-0018 to schedule a consultation so that we may assist you.

 Intersection or Failure to Yield Accidents